Radix sort: Complexity and performance

 Radix sort operates in $O(d \cdot n)$ time, where $n$ is the number of keys, and $d$ is the key length in digits (e.g. 8-bit digits).
 LSD variants can achieve a lower bound for $d$ of 'average key length' when splitting variable length keys into groups as discussed above.

-LSD Radix sort can run in linear time $\theta(d(n + k)$, where $d$ is the number of digits in each array element with each digit in the range of 0 to $k - 1$, such as 0 to 255 for an 8-bit digit.
-This holds when $d$ is constant and $k \leq O(n)$.
+LSD Radix sort can run in linear time $\Theta(d(n + k))$, where $d$ is the number of digits in each array element with each digit in the range of 0 to $k - 1$, such as 0 to 255 for an 8-bit digit.
+This holds when $d$ is constant, i.e. $\Theta(1)$ and $k$ is upper bounded by $n$, i.e. $O(n)$.
 No matter how large the value of $n$, it makes $d$ passes through the data.
 MSD Radix Sort uses just one pass in the best case, and in the worst case, it performs like LSD Radix sort.

 Optimized radix sorts can be very fast when working in a domain that suits them.

 They are constrained to lexicographic data, but for many practical applications this is not a limitation.
 Large key sizes can hinder LSD implementations when the induced number of passes becomes the bottleneck.

-Performance of LSD radix sort correlates with the number of passes over the array, which is $\theta(2d(n + k)$.
+Performance of LSD radix sort correlates with the number of passes over the array, which is $\Theta(2d(n + k))$.
 Two passes over the array are performed per digit: one pass for counting, followed by the permutation pass.
-The number of passes can be reduced to $\theta((d + 1)(n + k)$ by performing counting for all the digits of the key in a single pass.
+The number of passes can be reduced to $\Theta((d + 1)(n + k))$ by performing counting for all the digits of the key in a single pass.
 This is possible because the counts are always over the entire array, and permuting elements of the array does not change the resulting counts.